BIIB Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Biogen, Inc. Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, Feb.
-9, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Biogen, Inc. ("Biogen") (NASDAQ: BIIB) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Biogen securities between October 22, 2019, and November 6, 2020, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/biib.
+Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Biogen, Inc. (“Biogen”) (NASDAQ: BIIB) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Biogen securities between October 22, 2019, and November 6, 2020, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fbiib.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.